quicwg/base-drafts/draft-ietf-quic-recovery.md

 Out-of-order Packets:

 : Packets that do not increase the largest received packet number for its packet number space by exactly one.
-Packets usually arrive out of order when earlier packets are lost or delayed.
+Packets arrive out of order when earlier packets are lost or delayed.

 # Design of the QUIC Transmission Machinery